top of page

 Annual Town Meeting

 The Annual Town Meeting is an open meeting for all residents of Witham.
-This year's meeting was held at the Royal British Legion Hall in Newland Street on Wednesday 9th April.
-At this year's meeting, we discussed crime in Witham.
+This year's meeting will be held at our Dog Show at Powershall End on the River Walk on Saturday 2nd May.

 Whilst it is organised by the Town Council, the Annual Town Meeting is not a council meeting.
 The law says the meeting must be held between 1st March and 1st June and we usually hold ours in April.

-The meeting is chaired by the Mayor of Witham and includes reports from each of the Council's Committees, but Councillors have no more standing than other electors of Witham.
+The meeting is chaired by the Mayor of Witham and usually includes reports from each of the Council's Committees, but Councillors have no more standing than other electors of Witham.
+This year, the Mayor will give a speech on the work of the Council over the past year.
 The meeting is an open forum giving residents an opportunity to raise issues they feel are important to the town.
 This could be:

 • Suggesting ideas for the Town Council to investigate